 Extent ‘how’ questions

-Are about intensity.
+Extent questions are about intensity.
 ‘How cold is it?’ or ‘How fun is this?’
 You’re looking for your child to use words like very or to understand the difference between good, better, and best.
 Ask them to write out the scale of how they feel or of temperature.
 This can help give an appreciation of intensities.

-Finally, Procedural ‘how’ questions
+Procedural ‘how’ questions

 Are about learning how to do something.
 ‘How do I put my t-shirt on?’
 In this instance, you want answers that order actions into a sequence.
 Words like ‘first,’ ‘then,’ ‘next’ and ‘finally’ should be used.
 Ask them to develop their answer in a stepwise process.